AKarbas/akarbas.github.io/content/home/experience.md

     date_start: '2023-07-03'
     date_end: '2023-09-22'
     description: |2-
-      - Reduced surgical robot software build time by 2x using a pipeline to build ready-for-surgery OS images in CI using Hashicorp Packer and QEMU
+      - Reduced surgical robot software build time by half using a pipeline to build ready-for-surgery OS images in CI using Hashicorp Packer and QEMU
-      - Reduced surgical robot software deploy time by 6x and manual steps by 3x using automated installation via iPXE, Casper, Subiquity, and Curtin
+      - Improved surgical robot software deploy time by 6x and manual steps by 3x using automated installation via iPXE, Casper, Subiquity, and Curtin
-      - Increased testing confidence by ensuring the same robot software state is used in tests and surgery
+      - Increased testing confidence by ensuring the same robot software state is used in testing and surgery

   - title: 'Intern Researcher'
     company: 'Max Planck Institute for Informatics'